 The rest of the paper is organized as follows.
-Section II presents the system model and problem formulations.
-In Section III and Section IV, two efficient AO-based algorithms for the OMA and NOMA scheme are developed.
-Section V provides the numerical results to validate the effectiveness of our proposed designs.
-Finally, Section VI concludes the paper. \\ \emph{Notations:} Scalars are denoted by lower-case letters, vectors are denoted by bold-face lower-case letters. ${\mathbb{R}^{M \times 1}}$ denotes the space of $M$-dimensional real-valued vector.
-For a vector ${\bf{a}}$, ${{\mathbf{a}}^T}$ denotes its transpose and $\left\| {\mathbf{a}} \right\|$ denotes its Euclidean norm.
+Section II presents the system model and problem formulation for both OMA and NOMA.
+In Section III and Section IV, two efficient AO-based algorithms are developed for OMA and NOMA, respectively.
+Section V provides numerical results to validate the effectiveness of the proposed designs.
+Finally, Section VI concludes the paper.